Higgsing $qq$-character and irreducibility: Introduction and summary

-This Conjecture is for generic modules and for generic quivers.
-See Propositions \ref{prop:Z_1} and \ref{prop:Z_r} for the tensor product modules of the Fock modules of the quantum toroidal algebras associated with $\widehat{A}_0$ and $\widehat{A}_{r-1}$ quivers.
-We have a more specific Conjecture regarding the KR module of a finite-type quiver. \begin{conjecture}[Theorems~\ref{thm:A_1_I},~\ref{thm:A_1_II} for $A_1$ quiver] Let $\Gamma$ be a finite-type quiver and fix $i \in \Gamma_0$.
-Considering the weight dimension vector having a single non-zero entry, $w_i \neq 0$ and $w_j = 0$ for $j \neq i$, the following holds: \begin{enumerate} \item The $qq$-character is reduced to that for the irreducible highest-weight module if the weight parameters $\underline{x} = (x_{i,\alpha})$ obey the $q_1$-segment condition. \item This irreducible $qq$-character is further reduced to the irreducible $q_1$-character in the limit $q_2 \to 1$. \item The irreducible $qq$-character is factorized into the product of the $q_2$-characters in the other limit $q_1 \to 1$.
-Hence it is not irreducible in general. \end{enumerate} \end{conjecture}
+We examine this Conjecture with various examples in this paper.
+Moreover, we have another specific Conjecture regarding the KR module. \begin{conjecture}[Theorems~\ref{thm:A_1_I},~\ref{thm:A_1_II} for $A_1$ quiver] Let $\Gamma$ be a finite-type quiver and fix $i \in \Gamma_0$.
+Considering the weight dimension vector having a single non-zero entry, $w_i > 0$ and $w_j = 0$ for $j \neq i$, the following holds: \begin{enumerate} \item The maximally reduced $qq$-character is given by specialization of spectral parameters that obey the $q_1$-segment condition, $x = (x, xq_1^{d_i}, xq_1^{2d_i},\ldots,xq_1^{d_i(w_i-1)})$. \item In the limit $q_2 \to 1$, the maximally reduced $qq$-character is further reduced to the $q_1$-character of the corresponding simple module. \item In the limit $q_1 \to 1$, the maximally reduced $qq$-character is factorized into the product of the $q_2$-characters of the $i$-th fundamental modules of the same spectral parameters. \end{enumerate} \end{conjecture}